drftpd-ng/drftpd/README.md

 Generial info follows:
 - Download and install Java Development Kit 8 (JDK) on the master.
-- Download and install a Java Runtime Environment 8 (JRE) or Java Development Kit 8 (JDK) on the slaves.
+- Download and install a Java Runtime Environment 8 (JRE) on the slaves.

 You can get Oracle's JDK here: http://www.oracle.com/technetwork/java/javase/downloads/index.html